KernFerm/BubblesTheDev-WebBrowser/Data-Collection-and-Privacy-Notice.md

 * downloads files
 * uses external search engines directly
 * uses search from `bubbles://home`
+* uses websites that request passkey or WebAuthn authentication through the platform browser flow

 When the user performs a search from `bubbles://home`, the application may contact DuckDuckGo and Google endpoints to assemble results, related searches, and suggestions on that internal page.

+When the user downloads files, the browser may perform normal download-related handling such as trusted-source checks, protection-provider checks, destination selection, and local save operations.
+That behavior is separate from telemetry and is part of the browser's on-device download protection and file-handling flow.

+When the user signs in with a passkey on a supported website, the authentication request is between the user, the operating system or authenticator, and that website's login flow.
+The browser's role is compatibility and secure-context support; it does not create a separate first-party passkey cloud service.

+Saved-password capture and reveal flows are limited to secure contexts such as `https:` pages and local loopback development hosts.
+The browser does not intentionally offer those flows to arbitrary insecure pages.

 ## Music Player Privacy